 and Deals >

-Kiroro has just two hotels– the Sheraton Hotel, at the resort base and the Kiroro Tribute Porftolio Hotel.
-There is no self-contained accommodation (condos/apartments).
-The Kiroro Sheraton is now the more luxurious of the two after a recent upgrade, however the Kiroro Tribute has more variety of restaurants, is closer to the additional activities in “Kiroro Town” and is easily connected to the resort via a frequent complimentary shuttle that takes five minutes.
-It’s rumored that one day a gondola and ski run will connect the Kiroro Tribute Hotel to the resort base.
+Kiroro has three lodging options– the Sheraton Hotel, at the resort base, the Kiroro Tribute Porftolio Hotel and Yu Kiroro (a luxury apartment hotel).
+The Kiroro Sheraton is located right at the base area, however the Kiroro Tribute has more variety of restaurants, is closer to the additional activities in “Kiroro Town” and is easily connected to the resort via a ski run and lift or a frequent complimentary shuttle that takes five minutes.
 Read the full profiles and book Kiroro accommodation or Kiroro Ski Packages via Scout.Get your

 Scout Field Guide >